- Do you feel constant fear, anxiety, and overwhelm?

 Begin Trauma Therapy in Texas Today!

 What is holding you back from beginning trauma-focused therapy?
 The irony is that most trauma is relational trauma so it makes sense you would be hesitant to seek out a new relationship, even a therapeutic one that should be safe.
-You have been hurt to your core and the idea of trusting another with your story is almost unbearable.
+You have been hurt to your core and the idea of trusting a trauma therapist with your story is almost unbearable.
 I get that.
 From the start, I offer a space of safety and complete acceptance that allows for the kind of trust and alliance needed to address your trauma/s.
 Healing is gradual but trust can be built and your life can change.
-To begin work with Lysle Shaw Psychotherapy follow the steps below:
+If you think we might be a good fit, reach out to schedule a free consultation.
+I would be honored to work with you.

 Other Services Offered at Lysle Shaw Psychotherapy in Austin, Houston, and throughout Texas

-Lysle Shaw Psychotherapy offers more than just trauma therapy in Austin, Texas.
-I offer a variety of specialties including outdoor psychotherapy, online therapy, Jungian dreamwork and individual therapy for relationship issues.
+I offer more than just trauma therapy in Texas.
+I offer a variety of specialties including walk and talk therapy, online therapy, therapy for introverts, empaths, and highly sensitive persons, Jungian dreamwork and individual therapy for relationship issues.
 Visit today to begin your journey to living your happiest life.